-Whether you are registering for a Summer Immersion session or applying and enrolling a student in Barstow Global Online, the process is streamlined and simple.
+Whether you are registering for a n individual course or applying and enrolling a student full-time in Barstow Global Online, the process is streamlined and simple.
 Our administrative, academic and technology teams are ready to assist with anything you need to start online learning successfully.
 Get started with just a few steps.

 Our application process is streamlined to save you time and effort.
 Acceptance requirements are not overly stringent and space in courses is not limited; however, we retain our 20:1 student-teacher ratio.